ayo-ajayi/ayo-ajayi/README.md

 -->
 - 💬 Ask me about how to change the world
-- 🔭 I’m currently working on C, Go, Node JS etc
+- 🔭 I write C, Go & Node JS etc
 - 🌱 I’m currently learning Hardware, OS, Embedded systems and Backend Web
 - 👯 I’m looking to collaborate on all things innovative